reductstore/homepage/_posts/2023-09-13-reductstore-benchmark.md

 In the world of IoT, while we usually see data being written piece by piece, following a time-series pattern, but it's a different story when we transfer it to the cloud.
 Here, we're reading data in big batches, especially when we're talking about performing data backups, running large-scale analytics, or feeding machine learning models.

-Hence, the focus for this benchmark is to understand batch read performance.
+Hence, the focus for this benchmark is to understand batch read performance over an LTE network.
 We track the read times of precisely 1,000 blobs, striking a balance between large-scale operations and fine-grained performance metrics.

 The blob size is not static; it varies from a small 1KiB to a larger 1MiB.
 This variation allows us to observe how system performance adjusts with fluctuating data sizes, an essential aspect given the dynamic nature of real-world data.